 For years, St. Anne struggled to have a child with her husband, St.Joachim.
 It is from this agony of waiting that many women struggling with infertility pray to St. Anne for her intercession, as Dr. Kiczek explains:

-Today thousands with a special devotion to St. Anne travel to the Great Shrine to Saint Anne de Beaupré in Canada, many leaving canes, crutches, and notes there, all claiming to have been healed by her intercession.
-The shrine is home to at least three notable relics including a portion of the bone of Saint Anne's finger, brought to the shrine in March of 1670 by Bishop François de Laval.
-A 4-inch portion of the bone of Saint Anne's forearm arrived at the shrine on July 26, 1892, as a gift from Pope Leo XIII.
-Obtained from the Basilica of St. Paul Outside the Walls in Rome, it was brought to Saint Anne de Beaupré by Bishop Joseph-Calixte Canac-Marquis.
-And on July 3, 1960, another relic of Saint Anne (also from her forearm) was brought to the Shrine from The Basilica of St. Paul Outside the Walls, as a gift from Blessed Pope John XXIII.
+Today thousands with a special devotion to St. Anne travel to the Great Shrine to St. Anne de Beaupré in Canada — many leaving canes, crutches, and notes there, all claiming to have been healed by her intercession.
+The shrine is home to at least three notable relics, including a portion of the bone of St. Anne’s finger, brought to the shrine in March of 1670 by Bishop François de Laval.
+A 4-inch portion of the bone of St. Anne’s forearm arrived at the shrine on July 26, 1892, as a gift from Pope Leo XIII.
+Obtained from the Basilica of St. Paul Outside the Walls in Rome, it was brought to St. Anne de Beaupré by Bishop Joseph-Calixte Canac-Marquis.
+And on July 3, 1960, another relic of St. Anne (also from her forearm) was brought to the Shrine from the Basilica of St. Paul Outside the Walls, as a gift from Blessed Pope John XXIII.
 Dr. Kiczek traveled to the shrine to thank St. Anne for a healing he attributes to her intercession:

-After the healing of his daughter and his constant prayers for St. Anne’s intercession for helping to pay tuition bills for his now-two daughters in college, Dr. Kiczek began his own devotion to the mother of Mary.
-Called The Grandchildren of Saint Anne, it was formed to have everyone adopt Saint Anne as Grandmother:
+After the healing of his daughter and his constant prayers for St. Anne’s intercession for helping to pay tuition bills for his two daughters who are now in college, Dr. Kiczek began his own devotion to the mother of Mary.
+Called The Grandchildren of Saint Anne, it was formed to have everyone adopt St. Anne as grandmother:

-In getting to know Saint Anne, Dr. Kiczek has learned a great deal about the need for perseverance and prayer in our Catholic faith, and the path is not easy:
+In getting to know St. Anne, Dr. Kiczek has learned a great deal about the need for perseverance and prayer in our Catholic faith, and the path is not easy.

 For this reason, an entire chapter of God’s Grandmother: Saint Anne is devoted to prayer.
 As Dr. Kiczek points out, our lives would mean nothing without this communion with God and his saints:

-Dr. Kiczek devoted a great deal of time to writing this new book amidst his other apostolates including The Power of the Rosary, Dolls from Heaven, not to mention, his job as a chiropractor.
+Dr. Kiczek devoted a great deal of time to writing this new book amid his other apostolates including The Power of the Rosary and Dolls from Heaven — not to mention his job as a chiropractor.
 Spurned by his love of Mary and the Rosary, Dr. Kiczek gives us insight into the mother of our dear Jesus, and challenges us to live in a state of grace.
 He mentions five steps any reader of any age can use in this call to sainthood:

-"My favorite chapter in the book examines how St. Vincent Ferrer shows us all how Saint Anne obtained the grace to become a mother.
+“My favorite chapter in the book examines how St. Vincent Ferrer shows us all how St. Anne obtained the grace to become a mother.
 These five steps any of us can use from children all the way to the very oldest: devout prayers, giving alms, fasting, vows or promises, and hoping firmly with patience.
-This is one of my favorite quotes in the book, "patience is better than prayers, alms, fasting or promises.
-Now think about it, for if you will to have patience in injuries or events, this virtue counts more with God for getting that which you need in this world, and salvation in the other, than anything else."
+This is one of my favorite quotes in the book: ‘Patience is better than prayers, alms, fasting or promises.
+Now think about it, for if you will to have patience in injuries or events, this virtue counts more with God for getting that which you need in this world, and salvation in the other, than anything else.’”

-Saint Anne, most notably known as patron saint to grandmothers, is also patron to sailors, miners, and teachers.
-Dr. Kiczek notes that this must be when one considers who her first student was: “The picture of Saint Anne is always showing her teaching Mary the Scriptures so that is why she is so valuable to teachers of all kinds.
-She taught the Mother of God to love, to pray, and to grow in wisdom every day!”
+St. Anne, most notably known as the patron saint of grandmothers, is also the patroness of sailors, miners and teachers.
+Dr. Kiczek notes that this must be when one considers who her first student was: “The picture of St. Anne is always showing her teaching Mary the Scriptures, so that is why she is so valuable to teachers of all kinds.
+She taught the Mother of God to love, to pray and to grow in wisdom every day!”